 This week, for balance, we present the other side: Things that we nonprofits do that make funders want to punch us in the jaws—or worse, not fund our programs.
-I asked the NWB Facebook committee, and received nearly a 100 comments from current and past program officers.
+I asked the NWB Facebook community, and received nearly a 100 comments from current and past program officers.
 I synthesized them into the checklist below.

-So here, I present, the Grant Response Amateurism, Vexation, and Exasperation (GRAVE) Gage (That’s, sadly, the closest rhyme to “grave” I can think of).
+So here, I present, the Grant Response Amateurism, Vexation, and Exasperation (GRAVE) Gauge (That’s, sadly, the closest rhyme to “grave” I can think of).
 Go through the list below, add up your points (or, use this Excel worksheet), and see how your organization does on any grant proposal.
 Use this to improve your process.
 And of course, this is also in beta—and the point values are arbitrary, somewhat based on the frequency the item is brought up—so send feedback and suggestions for GRAVE v2.
 Also keep in mind there are exceptions and extenuating circumstances.
 Continue reading

 So, I asked the NWB Facebook community to name the things funders do that get on people’s nerves.
 I got over 350 comments.
 I’ve condensed them into the Funding Logistics Aggravation, Incomprehensibility, and Laughability (FLAIL) Index.
 Here is a list of things that make us want to punch a wall, scratch our heads in bewilderment, or crack up laughing.
 Or drink.
 [Update: The FLAIL Index is now called the FLAIL Scale, and was revised on 1-21-17] Continue reading